 I never really thought about what Barcelona would be like, not sure why it never crossed my mind, but a few days after possibly the best day of my existence, followed by a few days of hanging with friends from oversea in the city, set up the perfect combo for truly remarkable trip.

-We set up camp at the Cotton House, incredibly good smelly hotel, top marks for that and secondly, visuals where just as pleasant but for the eyes.
+An incredibly good smelly hotel, top marks for that and secondly, visuals where just as pleasant but for the eyes.
 Built in the case of an old fabric factory there was some real character to the place.
+(Would recommend)

 I have always found the best way to discover a city is on your feet.